railwayapp/templates/examples/sinatra/README.md

 ## 💁‍♀️ How to use

-- Create Railway project `railway init`
+- Connect to your Railway project `railway link`
 - Install Ruby requirements `bundle install`
 - Run Sinatra `railway run ruby app.rb`